Mahima-rao/Asynchronous-Message-Queue/README.md

-# Stryker Technical Challenge: Asynchronous Message Queue Abstraction Library
+# Asynchronous Message Queue Abstraction Library

 This repository contains a solution for the Stryker technical challenge.
 It implements an asynchronous message queue abstraction and two FastAPI microservices that interact through the queue.